-BART seeks emergency funds in response to COVID-19
+BART advocates for emergency funds in response to COVID-19

-BART seeks emergency funds in response to COVID-19
+BART advocates for emergency funds in response to COVID-19

 This news article is being updated with the latest news, fact sheets, and letters about emergency funds provided to BART in response to COVID-19.